gnss-sdr/geniuss-place/_geniuss-place/02-contribute.md

 conduct]({{ "/code-of-conduct/" | relative_url }}).
 By participating, you are expected to uphold this code.

-Any code contributions going into GNSS-SDR will become part of a GPL-licensed, open source repository.
+Any code contributions going into GNSS-SDR will become part of a GPL-licensed, open-source repository.
 It is therefore imperative that code submissions belong to the authors, and that submitters have the authority to merge that code into the public GNSS-SDR codebase.